Eschatologue/CM_wiki/docs/class/bard/index.md

 Using Bardic Inspiration.
 As a Bonus Action, you can inspire another creature within 60 feet of yourself who can see or hear you.
 That creature gains one of your Bardic Inspiration dice.
 A creature can have only one Bardic Inspiration die at a time.

 Once within the next hour when the creature fails a d20 Test, the creature can roll that die and add the number rolled to the d20, potentially turning the failure into a success.
-A Bardic Inspiration die is expended when it’s rolled.
+A Bardic Inspiration die is expended when it's rolled.

 Number of Uses.
 You can confer a Bardic Inspiration die a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
 At Higher Levels.
 Your Bardic Inspiration die changes when you reach certain Bard levels, as shown in the Bardic Die column of the Bard table.
 The die becomes a d8 at 5th level, a d10 at 10th level, and a d12 at 15th level.

 ## Level 1: Spellcasting

 You have learned to cast spells through your bardic arts.
-See the Player’s Handbook for the rules on spellcasting.
+See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Bard.

 ### Cantrips